mindfulness-at-the-computer/mindfulness-at-the-computer/docs/getting-started.md

 * Doing code reviews
 * Writing automated tests to increase code coverage
+* This project is newbie-friendly and has [these issues](https://github.com/SunyataZero/mindfulness-at-the-computer/issues?q=is%3Aissue+is%3Aopen+label%3Afirst-timers-only) specifically for new people
 * Check [the issue list](https://github.com/SunyataZero/mindfulness-at-the-computer/issues) to see if there are any issues marked with [help wanted](https://github.com/SunyataZero/mindfulness-at-the-computer/labels/help%20wanted)